|Program Description||Mission Statement|

 2. To educate individuals to meet the nutritional needs of the community of Southwest Texas.

-To be eligible to receive the ADA Verification Statement indicating completion of the Didactic Program in Dietetics, undergraduate nutrition students must fulfill the following requirements: 1) Complete the Bachelor of Science in Nutrition degree, Nutrition and Dietetics track, with a minimum cumulative GPA of 2.5; 2) Obtain a minimum grade of “C” in all nutrition and supporting discipline courses listed in the Bachelor of Science in Nutrition, Nutrition and Dietetics degree plan; and 3) Present a professional portfolio demonstrating acquisition and progression of knowledge and skills related to nutrition and dietetics.
+To be eligible to receive the AND Verification Statement indicating completion of the Didactic Program in Dietetics, undergraduate nutrition students must fulfill the following requirements: 1) Complete the Bachelor of Science in Nutrition degree, Nutrition and Dietetics track, with a minimum cumulative GPA of 2.7; 2) Obtain a minimum grade of “C” in all nutrition and supporting discipline courses listed in the Bachelor of Science in Nutrition, Nutrition and Dietetics degree plan; and 3) Present a professional portfolio demonstrating acquisition and progression of knowledge related to nutrition and dietetics.
 This portfolio will be examined by the Nutrition faculty prior to completion of the student’s degree.